Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

 AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that income in Leopold is lower than average nationally.
-The median income stands at $49,792, while the average is $59,795.
-Comparatively, Rest of Vic.'s median income is $50,954 and average income is $62,728.
-Considering a 8.25% growth in wages since June 2023, estimated incomes for September 2025 would be approximately $53,900 (median) and $64,728 (average).
-Census data shows that household, family, and personal incomes in Leopold rank modestly, between the 40th and 40th percentiles.
-Notably, 34.3% of Leopold's population (4,938 individuals) falls within the $1,500 - $2,999 income range, similar to metropolitan regions where 30.3% occupy this range.
-After housing costs, 85.6% of income remains for other expenses.
-The area's SEIFA income ranking places it in the fifth decile.
+The median income is $49,792 and the average income stands at $59,795.
+This contrasts with Rest of Vic.'s figures of a median income of $50,954 and an average income of $62,728.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $53,900 (median) and $64,728 (average) as of September 2025.
+Census data reveals that household, family and personal incomes in Leopold all rank modestly, between the 40th and 40th percentiles.
+The data shows that 34.3% of the population (4,942 individuals) fall within the $1,500 - $2,999 income range, reflecting patterns seen in the metropolitan region where 30.3% similarly occupy this range.
+After housing costs, 85.6% of income remains for other expenses and the area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income